RobertAudi/fire/README.markdown

     fire generate controller posts index show new edit delete

 This command will create a posts controller in the controllers folder and will add the index, show, new, edit and delete actions to it.
+It will also create a `posts_helper` helper, a views folder for the controller and views for each action.

 If you don't specify a name for the controller you want to create, ***fire*** will ask you to enter one!